 Q: Can I go swimming if I'm on my period?

-A: Well, you may have heard the myths, but it's true - plus it can really help with cramps and feeling bloated!
+A: There's a lot of myths out there, but if you want to go swimming, it's more than okay to do so!
+Plus it can really help with cramps and feeling bloated!
 You can go swimming if you're in the midst of your menstrual cycle, however, there are a few things to remember before diving right in.

 - Always wear a tampon - they expand naturally to fit your body so there's no need to worry about any leakage.
 Remember to change them regularly.

-- If you don't normally wear tampons, you could try a menstrual cup, which collects the blood and like a tampon, moulds to the shape of your body.
-Plus they last a little longer than the recommending maximum wear of tampons.
+- If you don't normally wear tampons, you could try a menstrual cup, and like a tampon, moulds to the shape of your body.
+Plus they last a little longer than the recommended maximum wear of tampons.

 - Try out these methods before going on holiday, using tampons for the first time can be a little uncomfortable so the last thing you want is the added pressure of doing it right before a swim.